Sabbac: Ishmael Gregor

-In Outsiders #8-10, Captain Marvel Jr. and the Outsiders team face a new, more feral version of Sabbac.
+In Outsiders #8–10, Captain Marvel Jr. and the Outsiders team face a new, more feral version of Sabbac.
 This version of Sabbac, possessing amplified demonic powers and a hairy beast-like appearance with horns instead of the more humanoid original form, is the alter ego of Ishmael Gregor, a Russian immigrant who had become a New York City mob boss.
 Gregor lusted after the power of Sabbac and had his men find Timothy Karnes, who had been incarcerated and had his voice box removed to prevent him from speaking.
 Gregor initiates a demonic ritual which he states will allow Karnes to access his power without needing to speak.
 The ritual involves the murder of an entire New York bus full of passengers.
 At the end, Gregor kills Karnes and gains the power of Sabbac for himself.

 The second Sabbac opens a portal in the backyard of a very specific California home.
 This brings a host of demons into the world.
 He is challenged by the Outsiders and Captain Marvel Jr. and flees when his demons are defeated.

-The Secret Society of Super-Villains sends Deathstroke the Terminator to Las Vegas, where Sabbac is taking over the local Mafia.
+The Secret Society of Super-Villains sends Deathstroke to Las Vegas, where Sabbac is taking over the local Mafia.
 Deathstroke kills Sabbac's personal entourage and convinces him that the Society has much to offer.

 Sabbac also works with the Fearsome Five to attack Alcatraz in San Francisco, now a supervillain prison.
 They are there for the seemingly minor purpose of freeing the FF member Mammoth.
 During the attack, the magical Rock of Eternity explodes over Gotham City.
 Sabbac's preparations allow him to absorb the sentient power of the Seven Deadly Enemies of Man.
 He also grows much larger.
 He uses 'Lust' to bring down the Five, the Alcatraz prisoners, and a majority of the guards.
 He uses the other sins in combat against the Outsiders.
 Donna Troy appears and the heroes use Katana's magic Soultaker sword to imprison the demon.
 From inside the Soultaker, Sabbac admits that the Society had enlisted him to kidnap Captain Marvel Jr. and bring him to Lex Luthor.